Clyde Fenton

 Clyde Cornwall Fenton OBE (16 May 1901 - 28 February 1982) was the Northern Territory's first flying doctor.
 Unlike the other doctors with the Royal Flying Doctor Service of Australia, Fenton was also his own pilot.
-Fenton was a self-taught pilot, and flew without the aid of any navigation equipment, air charts, and often proper landing strips.
+It is alleged that Fenton flew without the aid of any navigation equipment, air charts, and often proper landing strips.
 He enjoys a particular renown as a unique and dashing Territory character.

 Biography

 Fenton was born in Warrnambool, Victoria in 1901 and graduated as a medical doctor in 1925 from Melbourne University.
 In 1927 Fenton attempted to drive across Australia in record time with his brother Frederick but this attempt was unsuccessful as a car accident in South Australia ended their attempt.
 Soon after Fenton travelled to Wyndham, Western Australia, where he worked as a district medical officer.
-While there he bought himself a small single-engine, single-seater aircraft (which he assembled himself) and taught himself to fly.
-Soon after he crashed the plane and, when sailing home to Melbourne, was persuaded by Cecil Cook to stay in Darwin for five months as a doctor.
+While there he bought himself a small DH.53 aircraft (thought to be c/n 118) which was damaged after he attempted, unsuccessfully, to fly it.
+Soon after he crashed this plane, and when sailing home to Melbourne, he was persuaded by Cecil Cook to stay in Darwin for five months as a doctor.

 He then joined the Royal Air Force in England in October 1927, where he gained navigation qualifications, however he resigned soon after in February 1930 after disputes over regulations.
 In England Fenton also had a short lived marriage to Eve Ryan-Gallacher which ended in divorce.

 Fenton had earned his pilot's licence with a goal to join the Royal Flying Doctor Service, but the founder, Reverend John Flynn, had a policy of not using doctors as pilots.
 As a result, Fenton privately raised money for an aircraft, and in March 1934 arrived in Katherine as the Government Medical Officer.
 He started an aerial ambulance rescue service which grew into the Northern Territory Aerial Medical Service.

 Calls for medical assistance came through the two RFDS stations at Cloncurry and Wyndham, and were relayed by telegram.
 Fenton utilised primitive bush strips and runways to pick up the patients and return them to Katherine for medical treatment.
 With no navigational equipment or radios, landings were made on strips lit by kerosene flares or car lights, and only the railway lines and the Katherine River were available to estimate his position.